-Saint Mark’s has four pew sections and bench seating along the side walls.
-Sit wherever you are comfortable.
+Saint Mark’s has two sections of pews and two sections of chairs, as well as bench seating along the walls.
+Sit wherever you are comfortable, or ask an usher for guidance.
 Make yourself at home.
-By the north wall (to the right) there is a rug where small children are welcome to sprawl out and explore the “children’s bag” available from the ushers.
-Parents can sit on the benches nearby.
+By the south wall (to the left) there is a rug where small children are welcome to move around and play quietly, if desired, and parents can sit on the chairs or benches nearby.

 Where should I park?

 There is parking to the north and south of the cathedral building.
 Parking in the lot is free and unrestricted all day on Sundays and for special events as posted.
 (Parking restrictions apply Monday–Saturday.)
 Street parking is also available in the neighborhood.

 Can I bring my children to church services?

 Children are welcome and active participants in all Saint Mark’s liturgies.